IVM is a better treatment than IVF for some women

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-Compared with IVF, IVM is considerably less invasive and gentler on the patient.
-The former requires women to endure "multiple hormonal injections during the egg retrieval process to encourage egg maturation while the eggs are still in the ovaries," the American Pregnancy Association said.
+IVM is also considerably less invasive and gentler on the patient than IVF.
+The latter requires women to endure "multiple hormonal injections during the egg retrieval process to encourage egg maturation while the eggs are still in the ovaries," the American Pregnancy Association said.
 The latter procedure "matures the eggs after they have been retrieved, which makes the hormonal injections into the mother unnecessary."
-With fewer injections, fewer exams and labs needed, and a shorter time for the treatment, the cost for modern IVM procedures is "expected to be much lower than for IVF."
+With fewer injections, exams and labs needed and a shorter time for the treatment, the cost of IVM procedures is "expected to be much lower than for IVF."

 Who can benefit from IVM?